Updated: Aug 22

 Once you have paid off your non-mortgage debt and maxed out your retirement savings accounts, you might start to explore different strategies to grow your wealth more quickly.
-If you're a homeowner, one strategy you might consider is to borrow against the value of your home to invest.
+One question that many homeowners have is if it makes sense to use the equity in their home as leverage to invest?

 What is leverage?